jatin9669/bookKeepApp-scope2/README.md

 # Password Manager API

 This is a Rails-based API application for managing passwords, built with Grape and Swagger for API documentation.
-It uses PostgreSQL as the database and includes JWT authentication with Devise.
+It uses PostgreSQL as the database and authentication with Devise.

 ## Prerequisites